+Key learning opportunities offered in this area of provision including the Characteristics of Effective Learning and EYFS aspects of learning and development

+Playing and Exploring: demonstrate curiosity, interest, enjoyment and enthusiasm as they play and experiment with what they know.

+Active Learning: being involved and concentrating, persevering and taking pride in achieving what they set out to do.

-Key learning opportunities offered in this area of provision The characteristics of effective learning and EYFS aspects of learning and development Creating and Thinking Critically: Having their own ideas, making links and choosing ways to do things, planning, thinking ahead and using their own methods to solve problems.
-Prime Areas: Personal, Social and Emotional Development Physical Development Communication and Language Specific Areas: Literacy Mathematics Understanding the World Expressive Arts and Design Key aspects promoted: EAD: being imaginative, exploring and using materials Literacy: reading and writing
+Creating and Thinking Critically: having their own ideas, making links and choosing ways to do things, planning, thinking ahead and using their own methods to solve problems.

+Prime Areas: Personal, Social and Emotional Development, Physical Development, Communication and Language

+Specific Areas: Literacy, Mathematics, Understanding the World, Expressive Arts an Design

+Key aspects promoted: Expressive arts and design: being imaginative, exploring and using materials Literacy: reading and writing.

+West Ashton C of E Primary School and Nursery Long Term EYFS Planning for Writing Area